 How to Manage Notifications in Microsoft Teams on Windows 11

-Microsoft Teams uses notifications for new messages, mentions, and activity, which can easily become overwhelming without proper configuration.
+Microsoft Teams is a collaboration platform that uses notifications to alert you about new messages, mentions, and other activity, which can become distracting if not configured properly.

 Why manage Teams notifications?